List of awards and nominations received by Barbra Streisand

-Barbra Streisand is an American singer, actress, and filmmaker.
-With a career spanning seven decades, she has achieved success in multiple fields of entertainment and is one of the few entertainers who have been awarded an Emmy, Grammy, Oscar, and Tony Award (non-competitive EGOT).
+Barbra Streisand is an American singer, actress, songwriter and filmmaker.
+With a career spanning seven decades, she has achieved success in multiple fields of entertainment.
+She has won two Academy Awards, ten Grammy Awards, four Primetime Emmy Awards, one Daytime Emmy Award, a Special Tony Award, three Peabody Awards and nine Golden Globe Awards, which ties her as the most-awarded artist of the Golden Globe Awards.
+She is one of the few entertainers who have been awarded an EGOT (Emmy, Grammy, Oscar, and Tony), however in non-competitive categories.